a-tol/quic-multitest-server/README.md

  in a container's folder to kill it.

 7) to access the admin server for configuration settings, access the server with the special "1776x" port noted in the docker-compose.yml file.
-By default these are
+By default these are:

 litespeed-default: 17760
 litespeed-bbr: 17761
 litespeed-cubic: 17762

 the login should be
-username: admin
+- username: admin
-password: superstrongpassword
+- password: superstrongpassword
-by default
+by default.

 (don't even try doing it on our the aws endpoint. i changed the password.)